jsmolka/blog/content/posts/horizons/index.md

 Bates self-describes their music as cinematic rock, [blending symphonics with electronics with guitar hard rock](https://eu.goerie.com/story/entertainment/local/2015/09/10/cinematic-band-starset-opens-for/24940226007/).
 The symphonics appear in form of through-composed outros with [adventurous and space-travel-like melodies](https://youtu.be/W7qIlpV-uwo?t=229).
 Unfortunately, they have become less frequent in newer releases.
 The lyrics cover everything from love, space and sci-fi to the dystopian use of technology in authoritarian societies.

 Their latest album, Horizons, was released on October 22, 2021.
-Since then, it has become an important and ever present part of my life.
+Since then, it has become an important and ever-present part of my life.
 I want to use this post as an opportunity to dive deeper into the creative direction and music of this masterpiece.
-This isn't my area of expertise, so expect some rough edges and lacking vocabulary.
+This isn't my area of expertise, so expect some rough edges.

 ## Creative Direction
 Something Starset has nailed since its inception is the creative direction.
 They publish lots of supplemental material and Bates even authored two novels, [The PROX Transmissions](https://merch.starsetonline.com/products/the-prox-transmissions-novel) and [A Brief History of the Future](https://merch.starsetonline.com/products/a-brief-history-of-the-future-novel), fleshing out the Starset universe.
-Music videos take place inside of it and fans often comment about wanting an entire movie.
-There exists a [Google Doc](https://docs.google.com/document/d/e/2PACX-1vQAtvJU4ghdGGvpDfss4ZTCz5_Ns3jaAyz9r-2eR_heL96kWWZ2i9mOrEqv6SWMyXEI9OC8bGeO12Fn/pub) summarizing all the lore, but to be honest: I don't really care about that kind of stuff.
+Music videos take place inside of it, and fans often comment about wanting an entire movie.
+There exists a [Google Doc](https://docs.google.com/document/d/e/2PACX-1vQAtvJU4ghdGGvpDfss4ZTCz5_Ns3jaAyz9r-2eR_heL96kWWZ2i9mOrEqv6SWMyXEI9OC8bGeO12Fn/pub) summarizing all the lore, but to be honest, I don't really care about that kind of stuff.
 I'm here for the music.

 Speaking of which, the first single of Horizons to be released was [Infected](https://www.youtube.com/watch?v=pggN6f4h4So).
 At that point, nobody knew there was a new album in the works.
 The cover artwork features a different visual style compared to the following singles.
 It has a scanned-paper-like appearance, doesn't use the outlined Starset wordmark, uses less kerning for the title and doesn't match the color scheme of the others.